Adyen/adyen-salesforce-commerce-cloud/documentation/README.md

 # Adyen Salesforce Commerce Cloud Integration

 Integrate Adyen with Salesforce Commerce Cloud using the Storefront Reference Architecture (SFRA).
-This method allows seamless access to Adyen's extensive payment features through the Adyen payments cartridge.
-Enhance your e-commerce capabilities by leveraging Adyen's robust payment processing solutions within your SFRA-based Salesforce Commerce Cloud storefront.
+This method provides seamless access to Adyen's extensive payment features through the Adyen payments cartridge.
+&nbsp;

+The documentation includes detailed diagrams to help you understand the integration process and enhance your e-commerce capabilities using Adyen's robust payment solutions.
+&nbsp;

 For more details, visit the [Adyen Salesforce Commerce Cloud documentation](https://docs.adyen.com/plugins/salesforce-commerce-cloud/).